Quantized Conductance by Accelerated Electrons: Introduction

 \section{Introduction}

-Since the successful interpretation of electric conductivity by Drude\cite{Drude1,Drude2} and Sommerfeld\cite{Sommerfeld}, our common understanding of electric current is based on the macroscopic number of electrons moving at a uniform average velocity.
+Since the successful interpretation of electric conductivity by Drude\cite{Drude1,*Drude2} and Sommerfeld\cite{Sommerfeld}, our common understanding of electric current is based on the macroscopic number of electrons moving at a uniform average velocity.
 That is, this model assumes that the electrons are scattered by impurities or phonons.
-However, technological progress has enabled us to measure the ballistic scattering-less conduction of electrons.
+However, technological progress has enabled us to measure the ballistic, scatterless conduction of electrons.
 In one-dimensional (1D) ballistic conduction, the conductance is quantized in units of $2e^2/h$\cite{vanWees,Wharam}, where $e$ denotes the elementary charge, and $h$ denotes Planck's constant.
-Therefore, we confront a finite conductance despite no scattering and a universal value independent of the sample geometry or quality.
-In order to explain the quantization, the Landauer formula\cite{Landauer,Landauer_PhilMag,FisherLee,Langreth,ButtikerImryLandauerPinhas,Buttiker,ImryLandauer_Review,Datta} is applied, however, the explanation derived using this model contains controversial issues\cite{Langreth,Datta,Vignale,MukundaDas,Kawabata_Review,Kawabata,Maslov,Micklitz_PRB,Micklitz_PRL,SoreeMagnus,Geng}.
+Therefore, we are faced with a finite conductance, despite the absence of scattering and a universal value independent of the sample geometry or quality.
+In order to explain the quantization, the Landauer formula\cite{Landauer,*Landauer_PhilMag,FisherLee,Langreth,ButtikerImryLandauerPinhas,Buttiker,ImryLandauer_Review,Datta} is applied, however, the explanation derived using this model contains controversial issues\cite{Langreth,Datta,Vignale,MukundaDas,Kawabata_Review,Kawabata,Maslov,Micklitz_PRB,Micklitz_PRL,SoreeMagnus,Geng}.
 In addition, the existing theories cannot solve the essential question of how and where the Joule heat dissipation of this finite conductance occurs.
-Furthermore, we still have a long-term disputed feature in the 1D conduction in the framework of the Landauer formula: the mysterious $0.7\cdot 2e^2/h$ conductance plateau\cite{Micolich}, often called 0.7 anomaly.
-Considering that the electric current is electric charges carried per unit time (A = C$\cdot$s$^{-1}$ in the SI unit), we think that the finite conductance originates in a finite time that is necessary to carry charges for a finite length.
-However, it seems that the discussion regarding this point has not been sufficiently presented thus far.
-In particular, the time required for ballistic transport has not been considered seriously; a ballistic transport is a collisionless transport, thus, if an exerting force is applied to electrons, these electrons are continuously accelerated.
+Furthermore, we still have a long-term disputed feature in the 1D conduction in the framework of the Landauer formula: the mysterious $0.7\cdot 2e^2/h$ conductance plateau\cite{Micolich}, often called the 0.7 anomaly.
+Considering that the electric current is the electric charges carried per unit time (A = C$\cdot$s$^{-1}$ in the SI unit), we think that the finite conductance arises from the finite time that is necessary to carry charges for a finite length.
+However, it seems that the discussion on this point has not been sufficiently presented thus far.
+In particular, the time required for ballistic transport has not been seriously considered; ballistic transport is a collisionless transport, thus, if an exerting force is applied to electrons, these electrons are continuously accelerated.
+Recently, an article counting the number of accelerated electrons in a homogeneous electric field\cite{NumOfElectrons} indicates a possible quantization of conductance, however, whether it applies to real systems is an open question.